didier/tailwindcss-parcel-boilerplate/README.md

 $ git clone https://github.com/didiercatz/tailwindcss-parcel-boilerplate.git <your-project-name>
 ```

-NOTE: This `README.md` and this project's `package.json` are also cloned into your repo—you should change them to fit your project's needs.
+NOTE: This `README.md` and this project's `package.json` are also cloned into your repo.
+You should change them to fit your project's needs.

-### Install (dev)Dependencies.
+### Install dependencies.

-Installs PostCSS, TailwindCSS, Autoprefixer, PurgeCSS and Parcel (local)
+Installs PostCSS, TailwindCSS, Autoprefixer, PurgeCSS and Parcel (local) as `devDependencies`.

 ```
 $ npm i